kenta7777/read-later-notifier/README.md

 ## Overview

-read-later-notifier is a google chrome extension which notifies web pages from your bookmark bar.
+read-later-notifier is a google chrome extension which notifies web pages from your bookmark folder.

 ## Future Work